ranjmuk/Sample/demo.md

-This is the first line.
+This is the first line!

 This is second line!

-And the third.
+And the third!

-A fourth line.It is done.
+A fourth line.It is done!